resoluteworks/alkemy/README.md

 ```

 ## Writing tests
-Alkemy enables a variety of approaches for writing Selenium tests in Kotlin.
-A set of extensions functions can be
+Alkemy enables a variety of approaches for writing Selenium tests in Kotlin, depending on your design preference.

+### String selectors
-used against `String` to perform lookups and assertions.
+A set of extensions functions can be used against `String` to perform lookups and assertions.
 ```kotlin
 class MyTest(val context: AlkemyContext) : StringSpec({